Ubisoft Toronto Logo

 Matt West Web Banner

 As a Production Manager, peer mentor, and reality tv enthusiast (where our Survivor fans at!), Keegan knows the power of communication in collaborative problem-solving.
-Drawing on his seven years with the studio, he shares his career journey from Dev Tester to Production Manager, and gives us an inside look into what being a part of the Ubisoft community is all about.
+Drawing on his seven years with the studio, he shares his career journey from Dev Tester to production manager on Star Wars Outlaws.
+And he gives us an inside look into what being a part of the Ubisoft community is all about.

 CAREER DEVELOPMENT